 - Optional – Brush olive oil on top of the dough with a pastry brush.
 This prevents the crust from drying out as the dough rises.

-- Preheat the oven to 350 F for about 20 minutes before you plan to put the dough in the oven.
-FYI – I like to set my timer to go off 40 minutes after I place the dough in the bread pan.
+- Preheat the oven to 350 F (177 C) for about 20 minutes before you plan to put the dough in the oven.
+FYI – I like to set my timer to go off 40 minutes after I place the dough in the bread pan (so I know when to start preheating my oven).
 Given variability in the dough rising time, this can be a little early sometimes (but better to be a little early versus being late!).

 - Optional (for a more “oaty” appearance) – Add an egg wash to the top of the dough in the bread pan (right before you place the bread pan in the oven) and sprinkle some oat flakes on the “sticky” egg wash.